lprisan/tabloro/README.md

 The project files should be now mounted in the `/home/dev/src` folder.
 Edit the `start.sh` script to set the right environment variables for connecting to amazon S3 to upload images.

+**Note**: Your S3 bucket has to be created in the us-standard region!

 Then, inside the container prompt, run the script that sets the environment variables for Amazon S3, etc and run npm

 ```